vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

-# Identifying and Remediating Host Vulnerabilities - Host Layer Round - Assess Phase
+# Supercharging your Workload Defenses - Assess Phase

-In the previous Build Phase, you deployed a CloudFormation stack that contains some Amazon EC2 instances behind an application load balancer.
+In the previous Build Phase, you built a CloudFormation stack that contains a PHP website on Amazon EC2 instances behind an application load balancer.
-You are now going to use Amazon Inspector to assess the instances and identify findings that need to be remediated.
+You are now going to assess the posture of the site and then add an AWS WAF Web ACL to your site.

-Before you can assess the instances with Amazon Inspector, you need to identify the instances and install the Amazon Inspector agent on them.
-This is easier to do in small environments with only a few instances but can become more difficult in organizations with hundreds or even thousands of instances.
-For this reason, you are going to learn how to use *tags* to select the instances on which you will install the Amazon Inspector agent.
-Tags are labels that can be attached to AWS resources to make it easier to act on them collectively.

 In this section you will do the following tasks:

-1. Examine the CloudFormation stack you built to learn about the tags that were applied by AWS CloudFormation.
+1. Examine the stack that you built and its tags
-2. Use AWS Systems Manager to install the Amazon Inspector agent on the instances and run the scan
+2. Install the Inspector Agent on the Amazon EC2 instances
-3. Learn about Amazon Inspector rules packages
+3. Use Amazon Inspector to scan the instances
-4. Examine Amazon Inspector findings
+4. Use your Red Team Host to test for website vulnerabilities

 ## Examine the stack that you built and its tags